Siddpawar9222/Obsidian-Vault/React/react-package.md

 ---

-## Chapter 6 — Why Two Developers Can Have Different package-lock.json
+##  Why Two Developers Can Have Different package-lock.json

 > Same package.json ≠ Same package-lock.json
 > Because `^` and `~` are **ranges**, npm picks **latest available** at time of install.